Updated 4 p.m.

 In the March 6 primary only those in unincorporated Cobb County voted on a the referendum.
 Some are questioning whether residents in Cobb's six cities should have been able to vote on it as well.

-All six cities in Cobb County have passed their own Sunday sales referendums but should have been allowed a say in the countywide vote, Mathews said.
+have passed their own Sunday sales referendums but should have been allowed a say in the countywide vote, Mathews said.

 The deadline for such a suit is today.